-Just like many towns here in the mountains, the history of Saluda NC started as an agricultural community.
-Here we also lived near the Cherokee Indians who named the area Tsaludiyi which meant “green corn place”.
-Many of the early settlers here were of the Scotch-Irish descent and came here in the 1790s.
-As time moved on, more and more settlers came to our area.
-One thing that they all had in common is that they had a hard journey to get here.
-Even though the roads are paved now, it’s easy to see that the climb from South Carolina into Saluda is not easy.
+Just like many towns here in the mountains, the history of Saluda began as an agricultural community.
+Many of the early settlers were of the Scotch-Irish descent and arrived in the 1790s.
+As people flocked to Western North Carolina, one thing they all had in common is the long and challenging journey they faced.

-This brings us to our next topic in the history of Saluda NC, the Saluda Grade.
-Even today, the Saluda Grade is still a part of our history.
-It was the invention of the railroad that made Saluda thrive.
-Now visitors, residents, and goods can easily come to and leave Saluda through the railroad.
-However, the Saluda Grade railroad wasn’t always easy.
-It is still known as the steepest standard-gauge mainline railway grade in the United States and can drop 600 feet in less than a mile.
-Even in today’s standards, that can be a recipe for disaster and it was.
-There were many deaths associated with the Saluda Grade but also with that came inventions that we still use today.
-The addition of spur tracks on spotty areas helped keep trains that had lost control from injuring people by using gravity to help slow them down.
-We can still see this today on many mountain roads for trucks or other cars who have lost control.
-When the railroad worked out all of the kinks people flocked to Saluda to escape the heat in the summers.
-Celebrities like Scott and Zelda Fitzgerald as well as Dorothy Dix were well known here.
+The invention of the railroad and the challenges surrounding transportation in the mountains resulted in the creation of the Saluda Grade.
+Even today, this piece of local history is still known as the steepest standard-gauge mainline railway grade in the United States and can drop 600 feet in less than a mile.
+Even by today’s standards, that was a recipe for disaster.
+While many people died building this portion of railroad tracks, new inventions were forged from the fires of progress and the need to adapt.
+The addition of spur tracks on spotty areas helped keep out-of-control trains from injuring people by using gravity to help slow them down.
+We can still see this today on many mountain roads for trucks and other cars.
+People flocked to Saluda as a refreshing escape from the summer heat.
+The area even played host to celebrities like Scott and Zelda Fitzgerald as well as Dorothy Dix.